 To apply, please email your resume and cover letter to firstname.lastname@example.org.
 Please be sure to write TBBCA Internship in the subject field.
-Applicants interested in a graphic design internship may also include attachments or a website link to current work samples.
+Applicants interested in social media and/or graphic design internships may also include attachments or a website link to current work samples.

 What Our Interns Say